galasa-dev/galasa.dev/src/markdown-pages/docs/managers/mq-manager.md

 ## Code snippets

 Use the following code snippets to help you get started with the MQ Manager.
-Galasa does not provision a new IBM MQ queue manager, or queues.
-Use the MQ Manager to connect a test to existing IBM MQ queue managers and queues
+Use the MQ Manager to connect a test to an existing IBM MQ queue manager and queue.
+Galasa does not provision new IBM MQ queue managers or queues.

 <details><summary>Create an instance of an IBM MQ Manager</summary>